lakshayuppal779/WeatherSky/README.md

 1. Tap on the history icon in the custom app bar.
 2. The app will display a list of previously searched cities.
 3. Tap on any city in the list to view its weather details.
+4. Tap on + icon to add new city

 ## Contributions